 An impairment loss is recognised if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
 Impairment losses are recognised in profit or loss.
-Impairment losses recognised based on cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the unit (group of units) on a pro rata basis.
+Impairment losses recognised based on cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the units on a pro rata basis.